muratabur/muratabur.github.io/_drafts/2015-08-08-banking-data-standards.md

 4. **Optional**: Optional standards mean they can be adopted if and only if they are good.
 If there was a multi-million dollar government program to harmonize and create a proprietary transit standard it undoubtably would not have been as successful.
 5. **Friendly**: Machines and humans can injest reports/data easily which removes any entry barrier.
 It is also published online with tons of documentation, examples and a free, open forum for the community.

-# A standard failure
+### A standard failure

-But one might try and argue that banking has a data standard already, XBRL.
-While this works well for documents and reports, XBRL and other XML-based data formats (like FpML) have not been anywhere near optimal.
+But one might try and argue that banking has data standards already like XBRL, FpML, FIX etc. While this works well for documents and reports, XBRL and other XML-based data formats (like FpML) have not been anywhere near optimal.
 If the financial crisis was not evidence ennough that the format is broken, we can see that XBRL has failed all five of the key tenants above of what a successful standard should embody.

 1. It is so complicated that there are entire businesses built around converting an excel file to XBRL.
 2. The resource burden placed on smaller banks to produce and populate these files is too large to do internally and hence they are forced to waste resources on poor, manual 3rd party vendor solutions.